Jonah Heim Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.82 team ERA that ranks 26th among all MLB pitching staffs.
+- The Nationals have the 26th-ranked team ERA across all MLB pitching staffs (4.80).

-- Nationals pitchers combine to give up the fourth-most home runs in baseball (122 total, 1.4 per game).
+- Nationals pitchers combine to surrender 124 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- In his last outing on Monday against the Cincinnati Reds, the right-hander went six innings, allowing three earned runs while surrendering six hits.
+- His last appearance was on Tuesday against the Cincinnati Reds, when the left-hander threw five innings, surrendering six earned runs while giving up 10 hits.

-- The 26-year-old has amassed a 4.86 ERA and 6.7 strikeouts per nine innings in 11 games this season, while giving up a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.